Hadronic structure on the light-front IV: Heavy and light Baryons

-This leads to the well known difficulty of a ``star" (or Y) configuration: a symmetric picture with a "color junction" at the baryon center, leads to a different slope, as the tension of three strings is different from that of one in mesons.
-The qualitative resolution of this difficulty, is also well known: it is a quark-diquark picture, with a single string between them.
-However, a dynamical justification of this configuration is still missing, especially as a function of the radial quantum number $n$.
+We start the paper by addressing the static three-quark potentials, and byevaluating these potentials from the instanton liquid view of the vacuum fields.
+The results obtained will be compared to those calculated on the lattice, with rather good agreement as we will show.
+However, for relevant distances these potentials do not agree with the popular stringy $Y$ and $V$ models, but are closer to the so called "Ansatz A", with half binary string interactions.

-This notwithstanding, we still proceed methodically, starting from a ``basic" symmetric baryon picture.
-Like we did it for the mesons in~\cite{Shuryak:2021hng}, we derive and solve the light front Hamiltonian $H_{LF}$ for baryons, by including first only the confining string coupled to a junction.
-As we will show, this problem is nontrivial but solvable.
-Additional forces we will then add as perturbations.
+This notwithstanding, we still proceed to the light front Hamiltonian, starting from a basic stringy pictures as in the $Y$ and $V$ models.
+Following our analysis of the mesons in~\cite{Shuryak:2021hng}, we derive and solve the light front Hamiltonian $H_{LF}$ for baryons, by including the kinetic and confining terms only.
+We will use Jacobi coordinates, exactly excluding the spurious CM motion, with the ensuing quantum mechanics in six dimensions.
+We will use the momentum representation, in which the kinetic and potential terms exchange roles.
+The physical domain of the momenta will be certain triangles.
+As we will show, quantum mechanics on such manifolds is nontrivial but solvable.